pudly/schmopera-hugo/content/articles/the-angel-speaks.md

 The item of interest on this programme - I figure it's meant to be _Annunciation_ - wasn't the highlight of the night, but I thought the programme had grown more organic in its arc since last year's presentation.
 The stylistic gap between baroque and contemporary music was bridged beautifully; Gledhill appeared as the contemporary dancer among the baroque dance that preceded _Annunciation_, and Huizinga's distant violin strains - taken out of his _Inception_ - acted as a wordless answer to Asselin's cries of "Gabriel!" in her _Blessed Virgin_.

 If anyone doubted the longevity of Opera Atelier's plans to commission new works, they've been quick to prove themselves.
-It makes me more curious to hear their mainstage season - namely the wicked cast of their _Idomeneo_, running April 4-13 at the Mirvish Theatre.
+It makes me more curious to hear their mainstage season, knowing that the company has more than one baroque trick up their sleeve.